-The response speed and characteristics of the simulator are identical to that of the real detector which provides the opportunity for students to experience different forms of shielding and the practical effects of inverse square law within real detector tolerance.
+The response speed and characteristics of the simulator are identical to that of the real detector, which provides the opportunity for students to experience different forms of shielding and the practical effects of inverse square law within real detector tolerance.

-Testing understanding of the essential science and behaviour of radiation is a crucial aspect of radiological training.
+Testing the understanding of the essential science and behaviour of radiation is a crucial aspect of radiological training.

 What is vital is that students know how to use and interpret their detector readings and alarms so they can be both confident and safe in real-life radiological response operations.

 The use of simulator-based tools enables radiological instructors to authentically simulate all aspects of a diverse range of radiation incidents in a compelling and completely safe way.